jerylcodes/jerylcodes.github.io/_pages/home.md

   - image_path: /assets/images/scrape.jpg
     alt: "Web Scraping and NLP"
     title: "Project 3: Web Scraping and NLP"
-    excerpt: "For this project, we will explore web scraping to obtain data from websites.
-Then, we will make use of Natural Language Processing (NLP) to analyse our text."
+    excerpt: "For this project, web scraping will be utilised to obtain data from websites.
+Following which, Natural Language Processing (NLP) will be used to analyse the text data obtained."
     url: "/proj3"
     btn_class: "btn--primary"
     btn_label: "Link"
 github:
 intro:
-  - excerpt: 'Click on the links below to check out some of my projects:'
+  - excerpt: 'Check out my projects below:'
 ---

 {% include feature_row id="intro" type="center" %}